-E. Secure and Level the Fireplace
+G. Secure and Level the Fireplace

 This fireplace may be placed on either a combustible or noncombustible continuous flat surface.
-Follow the instructions for framing in Section 3.
+Shipping brackets can be used to anchor the fireplace.

 Slide the fireplace into position.
-Be sure to provide the minimum 1/2 in. air clearance at the sides of the fireplace.
+Be sure to provide the minimum 1 in. air clearance (160) or 1 1/2 in. air clearance (180) at the sides and back of the fireplace.

-The fireplace should be positioned so the face of the noncombustible material on the fireplace will be flush with the face of the drywall on the walls.
+The fireplace should be positioned so the face of the fireplace will be flush with the face of the drywall on the walls.